Synthoid/substance-for-unity-extensions/docs/extensions/timeline/index.md

 All Timeline functionality for Substance for Unity is controlled by the `SubstanceTrack`.
 This track accepts a `SubstanceGraphSO` asset as a binding and can be used to drive input values and render the bound substance.

 ## Clips
 These classes handle interacting with substances via Timeline.
+You can add these clips to a `SubstanceTrack` by right clicking on an empty area on the track and selecting the desired clip.

 ### Values
 Clips that set input values on bound substances' associated `SubstanceNativeGraph`.